 A close analogy to ebook watermarking is the bullet serialization that's been proposed as an alternative to gun control.
 If every bullet was traceable to a purchaser, investigation of weapons related crime would be reduced to finding the bullet and looking it up in a database.
 Law abiding gun owners shouldn't notice the difference.
 Or maybe it would be de facto ban on ammunition.
 YMMV.

 The argument against digital watermarking is that there will always be ways to remove the embedded data, no matter how clever you are at hiding it.
 Someone will make a one-click watermark stripper, and the value in watermerking will be diluted.
 But almost two years after Pottermore launched their digitally watermarked ebooks, it's quite hard to find watermark stripping tools.
-But why would anyone bother?
+Why would anyone bother?
 There's nothing that the vast majority of ebook purchasers want to do that's impeded by the watermarking.
 Contrast that with the ease of finding tools to strip PDF watermarks, which are annoying.

 You might wonder why SiDiM would be selling their technology with such a scary-dumb sounding marketing pitch.
 It's because publishers are the customers.
 I've been talking to a lot of publishers, and they're very clear that they want DRM.
 Or at least they THINK they want DRM.
 What they really want is magic.
 The want their ebooks to come with a magic bullet that stops piracy and over-sharing dead in its tracks.
 They don't understand the technology behind DRM, but many of them swallow the story that comes with it- that nobody would pay for digital files if they can get them for free from piracy sites.